Maycon Douglas

-Maycon Douglas Oliveira Silva (born 27 August 1996), known as Maycon Douglas or simply Maycon, is a Brazilian footballer who plays as a forward for Bahia, on loan from Tombense.
+Maycon Douglas Oliveira Silva (born 27 August 1996), known as Maycon Douglas or simply Maycon, is a Brazilian footballer who plays as a forward for Retrô.

 Club career

 Born in Nova Friburgo, Rio de Janeiro, Maycon made his senior debut with Friburguense on 28 October 2015, starting in a 0–1 Copa Rio home loss against Angra dos Reis.
 The following 1 March, he was loaned to Cruzeiro's under-20 squad for the remainder of the year.

 On 18 January 2017, Maycon signed a four-year deal with Tombense.
 After failing to establish himself as a starter, he served loans at Almirante Barroso and ASA before returning to Friburguense on 21 June 2019, also in a temporary deal.

 Maycon featured regularly for Tombense during the 2020 campaign, and joined ABC on loan on 11 February 2021.
 On 23 April, he moved to Série A side Bahia on loan until December.